TamannaBhatt/youtube-watch-history-analytics/README.md

 ## 🔒 Privacy Notice

-This repository **does not include personal YouTube Watch History data**.

-Users should export their own watch history using **Google Takeout** and place the `watch-history.html` file inside the `data/` directory before running the project.
+This repository intentionally excludes personal YouTube Watch History data to protect user privacy.
+Users should export their own watch history using Google Takeout and place the `watch-history.html` file inside the `data/` directory before running the project.

 ---